 What is Baptism?

 Baptism is not only plain water, but it is the water set in God’s command and joined to God’s Word.

 Christ, our Lord, says in the last chapter of Matthew:

-It works forgiveness of sins, delivers from death and the devil, and gives eternal salvation to all who believe this, as the words and promises of God declare.
+It brings about forgiveness of sins, rescues from death and the devil, and gives eternal salvation to all who believe this, as the words and promises of God declare.

-Which are such words and promises of God?
+Which are these words and promises of God?

 Christ, our Lord, says in the last chapter of Mark:

 “Whoever believes and is baptised will be saved, but whoever does not believe will be condemned.”